Italo-Albanian Catholic Church

 The Italo-Albanian Catholic Church extends its jurisdiction over the Italo-Albanian people, who are the descendants of the exiled Albanians that fled to Italy in the 15th century under the pressure of the Turkish persecutions in Albania, Epirus and the Morea (Peloponnese).
 For over five centuries, they have managed, as a diaspora, to retain their language, culture, customs and beliefs.
 Nowadays, they reside primarily in Southern Italy (Abruzzo, Apulia, Basilicata, Calabria) and in Sicily, as well as in Central Italy, where they are present only in the Monastery of Grottaferrata in the Lazio region.
 The Church also operates among the Italo-Albanian diaspora in North and South America.
 It has about 80,000 faithful.
 It does not have a metropolitan, but is instead led by two eparchs and a territorial abbot.

 The Italo-Albanian Catholic Church considers itself the heir of the traditional Illyricum Church and is closely linked to the Albanian Greek-Catholic Church, with which it shares a common history and traditions.
-The fact that the Church has never broken away from the Apostolic See of Rome is a rare testimony - another example being the Maronites - of the persistent unity of the Church despite its diversity of traditions.
+The fact that the church has never broken away from the See of Rome is a rare testimony - another example being the Maronites - of the persistent unity of the church despite its diversity of traditions.

 Name

-The Byzantine rite was brought to Italy in the 15th century by Albanian exiles fleeing from Albania, Epirus and Morea because of persecution by Ottoman Turks of Muslim faith.
+The Byzantine rite was brought to Italy in the 15th century by Albanian exiles fleeing from Albania, Epirus and Morea because of persecution by Muslim Ottoman Turks.
 Italy had already known Eastern Christian rites in previous centuries, but these had since disappeared.
 The Albanians, Orthodox united in Rome with the Council of Ferrara-Florence, brought with them language, customs, and belief, zealously keeping the Byzantine rite and naturally bridging between East and West (see Albanian missions in Albania in 1690-1769, contacts with Ohrid, Cretan Byzantine art and new missions of re-Christianization of Albania in 1900).

 The Italo-Albanian Catholic Church is therefore characterized by a specific ethnic group: the Albanians of Italy, Arbëreshë or Italo-Albanesi.

 The Albanian ethno-linguistic group of Italy has managed to maintain its identity, having in the clergy the strongest guardian and the fulcrum of ethnic identification.

 The only place where the Byzantine Rite remained in Italy was the Monastery of Grottaferrata, an Italo-Greek foundation, which had become steadily latinized through the centuries.
 The Albanians of Sicily and Calabria, from the eighteenth to the present, were bringing the monastery back to life, where most of its monks, abbots and students were and are Italo-Albanian.